1. Recognise that your brain has been hijacked

 - Do something nurturing: have a bath or warm shower, light a candle, put on your favourite music or make a pot of tea.

-- Do something that needs doing: washing, cleaning, paying bills, general chores, tidying, sorting, repairing clothes.
+- Do something that needs doing: washing, cleaning, paying bills, general chores, tidying, sorting, watering plants, cooking, shopping for food.

-- Do something for someone else: write a letter or a card to someone you care about, do someone a favour, cook for someone, arrange to meet up with someone to do an activity, make something for someone.
+- Do something for someone else or with someone else: write a letter or a card to someone you care about, do someone a favour, cook for someone, arrange to meet up with a friend or family member to do something together, make something for someone or give a friend a call.

 - Imagine what someone who you care about would say to you to help you through.
+It might be someone you know or someone you imagine like a spiritual figure like the Dali Lama.
 Imagine their face and their words.
 It can sometimes even help to have a picture in your wallet to bring them to mind in more detail.
 What would they say that would comfort you?

 - Create opposite emotions to the ones you are experiencing by doing things like watching funny or soppy movies or TV series, reading funny blogs or books, escaping into fantasy novels, listening to upbeat music or reading cards, letters or emails that make you feel hopeful or inspired.